Kayak Bass Fishing Identifier FormUse these forms in all bass photos you submit for scoring in KBF-sanctioned Competition

 That code is used by some organizations to identify photos by anglers who may enter a competition after it starts.
 Since the UAID is generated at time of registration, there’s no way an angler may take a photo with that code on his identifier prior to signing up.
 However, KBF is not allowing entry to competitions (with certain rare exceptions) after start-of-competition time.
 To keep from cluttering up the Identifier, making judges take longer to find the required Event ID Code, please leave it off.

-Our advice to all competitors is this: use of the UAID is unnecessary.
-It offers no benefits to the anglers and just takes up space.
-The 2- or 3-character Event ID Code is required.
-Judges have been instructed to deny photos that are submitted without the proper Event ID Code visible on the KBF Identifier Form.
+Our advice to all competitors is this: the UAID is unnecessary.
+It offers no benefits to our competitors and just takes up space.
+KBF requires only the 2- or 3-character Event ID Code.
+Judges have been instructed to deny photos that are submitted without the proper Event ID Code visible on a printed, paper KBF Identifier Form.